-The following is a list of items which should be granted prior approval by the Competent Authority, as specified in the applicable Implementing Rules.
+The following is a list of items which should be are granted prior approval by the Competent Authority, as specified in the applicable Implementing Rules.

-- (g) Implementation of aeroplane operations on specially prepared winter runways as required by ADR.OPS.B.036 Operations on specially prepared winter runways. - (g h) Changes to low-visibility procedures as required by ADR.OPS.B.045(b) Low Visibility Operations. - (hi) Operation of aircraft with higher code letter as required by ADR.OPS.B.090(a) Use of the aerodrome by higher code letter aircraft.
+- (g) Implementation of aeroplane operations on specially prepared winter runways as required by ADR.OPS.B.036 Operations on specially prepared winter runways. - (g h) Changes to low-visibility procedures as required by ADR.OPS.B.045(b) Low Visibility Operations. - (hi) Operation of aircraft with higher code letter as required by ADR.OPS.B.090(a) Use of the aerodrome by higher code letter aircraft. - (j) Changes to the flight procedures.

-SUBPART D - MANAGEMENT (ADR.OR.D)
+SUBPART D - MANAGEMENT - AERODROME OPERATORS (ADR.OR.D)